 An opening paragraph needs to achieve a number of objectives.
 It needs to get the reader's attention, arouse the the reader's curiosity in some way.
-It needs to establish the topic of the essay, report or article.
-If it is an argumentative essay, it needs a thesis statement, which makes the author's opinion or stance clear.
+It needs to establish the topic See the glossary definition of the essay, report or article.
+If it is an argumentative essay, it needs a thesis statement See the glossary definition , which makes the author's opinion, or stance See the glossary definition , clear.

 Note that, while many of these texts are written by academics, they are not academic texts in the sense of journal articles.
 They are written more in the format of magazine articles.
 This also means their paragraphs do not always follow a classic essay format.
 Nevertheless, there is a sense of flow which carries the reader through and usually gives a sense of what is to come in the rest of the text, as you would expect in an introduction.